 Following the recapitalization, FIS is highly leveraged.
-As of September 30, 2005, it is paying interest on the Term Loan Facilities at a rate of one month LIBOR plus 1.5 to 1.75% (5.23-5.48%).
-At that rate, the annual interest on the remaining \$1,861.0 million of debt not swapped into a fixed rate obligation as described below would be \$96.3 million.
-A one percent increase in the LIBOR rate would increase its annual debt service on this portion of the Term Loan Facilities by \$18.9 million.
+As of June 30, 2005, it is paying interest on the Term Loan Facilities at a rate of one month LIBOR plus 1.75% (4.96%).
+At that rate, the annual interest on the remaining \$1,943.0 million of debt not swapped into a fixed rate obligation as described below would be \$96.4 million.
+A one percent increase in the LIBOR rate would increase its annual debt service on this portion of the Term Loan Facilities by \$19.4 million.
 The credit rating assigned to the Term Loan Facilities and Revolver by Standard & Poor's is currently BB.

-On April 11, 2005, FIS entered into interest rate swap agreements which have effectively fixed the interest rate at approximately 6.1% through April 2008 on \$350 million of the Term Loan B Facility which will effectively fix the payments on this portion of FIS's debt at \$21.4 million per year, and at approximately 5.9% through April 2007 on an additional \$350.0 million of the Term Loan B Facility which will effectively fix the payments on this portion of FIS's debt at \$20.7 million per year.
-The estimated fair value of the cash flow hedges results in an asset of FIS of \$2.1 million, as of September 30, 2005 which is included in the accompanying condensed consolidated balance sheet as of September 30, 2005 in prepaid and other current assets and as a component of accumulated other comprehensive earnings, net of deferred taxes.
+On April 11, 2005, FIS entered into interest rate swap agreements which have effectively fixed the interest rate at approximately 6.1% through April 2008 on \$350 million of the Term Loan B Facility and at approximately 5.9% through April 2007 on an additional \$350.0 million of the Term Loan B Facility.
+The estimated fair value of the cash flow hedges results in a liability to FIS of \$6.1 million, as of June 30, 2005 which is included in the accompanying condensed consolidated balance sheet as of June 30, 2005 in accounts payable and accrued liabilities and as a component of accumulated other comprehensive earnings, net of deferred taxes.